petervislocky/PasswordGenerator/README.md

 passwords down somewhere or adding them to your password manager, because your passwords that are generated are not saved anywhere.

 To run,
+You must have java installed (Version: Java SE17).
+As of right now you need to compile the code from source yourself.
-clone git repository or copy src folder however you see fit.
+Clone git repository or copy src folder however you see fit.
 In powershell run **javac com\UserInputHandler.java com\passwdGen.java com\passwdGenMain.java**.
 Then run **java com.passwdGenMain**.